Defending Those Who Have Been Charged With A DUI in Kansas

 - When the driver is incapable of driving due to drug consumption

 - When the driver is incapable of driving due to a combination of drug and alcohol consumption

 If you meet one of the five conditions mentioned above, you can be convicted of a Kansas DUI.

 Kansas Implied Consent Law

 If you are pulled over, and the officer suspects you of driving while intoxicated, you will likely be asked to submit to a breath, blood, or urine test to determine your BAC.
 Under KS law, any person operating a vehicle in the state is deemed to have consented to give a sample upon request.
 You have the right to refuse the test, but because of the implied consent law, you will likely face additional charges.

 DUI Penalties in Kansas

-In addition to the penalties described above, you will also face a suspension of your driving privileges upon conviction for DUI.
-While the criminal case against you is proceeding, the Kansas Department of Revenue will also file a civil case against you in an attempt to suspend your driving privileges.
-The potential suspensions vary depending on your blood alcohol concentration (BAC) at the time you were arrested as well as if you have previously been convicted of DUI.
+As mentioned above, you will also face a suspension of your driving privileges upon conviction for DUI.
+The potential suspensions vary depending on your blood alcohol concentration (BAC) at the time you were arrested, as well as if you have previously been convicted of DUI.

 During a DUI stop, officers may find probable cause to charge you with additional offenses.
 As with the original DUI charge, these additional offenses must meet constitutional muster.
 Many times, errors made while conducting the DUI stop will impact the other charges.